Back to Louisiana

 Plain English Breakdown

-This resolution asks Louisiana Economic Development to create a plan that helps rural areas grow economically by working with other state agencies.
+This resolution asks Louisiana Economic Development to create and carry out a plan that helps rural areas grow economically by working with other state agencies.

 What This Bill Does

-• Asks Louisiana Economic Development to make a strategy for helping rural areas develop economically.
+• Asks Louisiana Economic Development to lead the creation of a strategy to help rural parts of the state grow economically.

-• Strengthens alignment between workforce development programs and the needs of employers in rural areas.
+• Strengthens alignment between workforce development programs and what employers need in rural parishes.

 Who It Names or Affects